Aetopia/ZetaConfig/src/Borderless Window Extended/README.md

 2. **Borderless Window Extended might not work properly with all programs.**
     **Feel free to make a issue on this repository to improve compatibility.**

-Pass a process' PID or process name and the desired display mode to be used with that process.
+Pass a process' PID or process name and the desired display resolution to be used with that process.
 ```
 BWEx.exe <PID/Process> <Width> <Height>
 ```